mobily-enterprises/jsonreststores/README.md

 It sounds simple enough (although it's only two tables and it already looks rather boring).
 It gets tricky when you consider that:

 * You need to make sure that permissions are always carefully checked.
-For example, only users within booking 1234 can `GET /bookings/:bookingId/users`
+For example, only users that are part of booking `1234` can `GET /bookings/:bookingId/users`
 * You need to make sure you behave correctly in your `PUT` calls, as data might already be there
 * When implementing `GET /bookings/`, you need to make sure people can filter and order by the right fields by parsing the URL correctly.
 When you do that, you need to keep in mind that different parameters will need to trigger different filters on the database (for example, `GET /bookings?dateFrom=1976-01-10&name=Tony` will need to filter, on the database, all bookings made after the 10th of January 1976 by Tony).
 * When implementing `GET /bookings/`, you need to return the right `Content-Range` HTTP headers in your results
 * When implementing `GET /bookings/`, you also need to make sure you take into account any `Range` header set by the client, who might only want to receive a subset of the data
 * With `POST` and `PUT`, you need to make sure that data is validated against some kind of schema, and return the appropriate errors if it's not.
 * With `PUT`, you need to consider the HTTP headersd `If-match` and `If-none-match` to see if you can/should/must overwrite existing records
 * You must remember to get your filters right: when implementing `GET /bookings/:bookingId/users/:userId`, you must make sure that you are making queries to the database without forgetting `:bookingId`.
-This sounds pretty obvious with only 2 stores...
+This sounds pretty obvious with only 2 stores, gets tricky when you have a few dozens.
 * Don't forget about URL format validation: you need to make sure that anything submitted by the user is sanitised etc.
+* You need to create database indexes the right way, so that searches are not slow.

 This is only a short list of obvious things.
 There are many more to consider.